 Tuition for macrobiotics nutrition training programs ranges from $4,900 to $12,000.
 However, macrobiotics schools offer significant discounts for early registration as well as other program specials.

 Most states require a license, certification or, at a minimum, registration to practice as a nutritionist.
 Licensure typically involves completing specific academic course work, achieving a certain number of hours of practical experience under the supervision of an instructor or practitioner in the field, and passing a national certification exam.

-According to the Bureau of Labor Statistics (BLS), employment of nutrition counselors will grow at a rate of 9 percent through 2018.
+According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, employment of nutrition counselors will grow at a rate of 20 percent through 2020, which is faster than average.
 The public's increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
 Nutrition counselors with advanced training and credentials can expect to find the best career opportunities.

 Is a Macrobiotics Career Right for You?